fjtrujy/AllTargets/README.md

-# AutoSelectTarget
+# AutoSelectTargets
-  AutoSelectTarget is a plugin for Xcode.
+  AutoSelectTargets is a plugin for Xcode.
 The plugin intends to auto select targets depending of the selected configuration when you add files to the project.

   ![image](https://github.com/fjtrujy/AutoSelectTargets/raw/master/Screenshots/mainMenu.png)
   ![image](https://github.com/fjtrujy/AutoSelectTargets/raw/master/Screenshots/about.png)